INTO-CPS-Association/unifmu/README.md

 A challenge of integrating FMI based co-simulation into a development process is that available modelling tools may not cover a modelling need.
 In these cases it may be necessary to implement af FMU from scratch.
-Unfortunately, this is a challenging task which requires a understanding of FMI inner workings.
+Unfortunately, this is a challenging task that requires a deep understanding of FMI inner workings.

 UniFMU makes it possible to implement FMUs in any language, by writing a small a adapter for the particular language.
-UniFMU also contains a provides a GUI and CLI tool for generating new FMUs from a selection of languages, see adapters.
+UniFMU also provides a GUI and CLI tool for generating new FMUs from a selection of languages, see backends.

 <centering>
 <img src="docs/_static/gui_ubuntu.png">